There’s a joke that goes “How do you know if someone has run a marathon? Don’t worry, they’ll tell you.”

 Another popular distance, the half marathon is perfect to try out a longer distance without committing to a full marathon training program.
 Just like the 5k, there is a half marathon to suit every runner—beachside, through a vineyard, up a mountain, and more!

-This umbrella category is for any race over the standard marathon 26.2.
+This umbrella category is for any race over the standard full marathon 26.2.
 Just how many miles you would run depends on which ultra you choose.

 Just like the types of marathons, the types of races out there are diverse!